-Parts of NFPA 51B: Standard for Fire Prevention during Welding, Cutting, and other Hot Work have been incorporated into OSHA regulations through reference.
+Apart from the above regulations, parts of NFPA 51B which offers safety standard for Fire Prevention during Cutting, Welding and other Hot Works has been included into OSHA regulations for Hot Work safety.

 Who Must Take this Course?